Director

 Kylie Brehmer

-Kylie has assisted a wide variety of classes from pre-ballet to adult classes for over a decade.
-She has been subbing and teaching for two years and loves working with dancers of all ages.
+Kylie teaches Tap/Jazz, Preballet, and Acro.
+She trained to teach acro through Acrobatic Arts.
+She loves working with dancers of all ages.
 She is especially passionate about working with young children.
 She believes each dancer is unique and brings their own stories and experiences to share through movement.
 In her time away from the studio, she loves to spend time with her family, go on hikes, watch movies, and bake.

 "My favorite thing about HDC is the positive environment in which dancers can learn and grow.”